EdgeCDN-X/.github/profile/README.md

 ## Routing
 Routing component supports 3 different routing engines:
-* DNS Routing - In Alpha ✅
+* DNS Routing - ✅
-* 302 Redirection - Planned 🔜
+* 302 Redirection - ✅
-* URL Rewriting API - Planned 🔜
+* URL Rewriting API - ✅

+NOTE: 302 and URL rewriting API is present in the system, however certificate management is not prepared for such SSL cert generation explostion.
+With this solution for each `node * location * service` an SSL certificate must be generated, which is currently out of the scope of this project.

 Routing component routes the individual requests via the following steps:
 * Prefix static routing to individual location (sourced from static prefix list ✅ or BGP 🔜) ✅